Miss U.S. International

 Miss U.S. International is the official United States preliminary to the Miss International Beauty Pageant (officially titled The International Beauty Pageant).
 The United States has sent a representative to the Miss International pageant since its inception in 1960.
 The only year a representative was not sent was in 2006.

-The current titleholder is Kenyatta Beazer of Maryland, who was crowned on July 22, 2022 will representing USA at Miss International 2023 beauty pageant.
+The current Miss U.S. International is Nicky Kandola of District of Columbia who was crowned on July 6, 2025 and will represent the United States at Miss International 2025 pageant in Japan.

 History

-During the early 1960s the United States was represented by Miss National Press Photographer.
-From 1963-1967 the organizers ran the Miss American Beauty section candidates a few days before the Miss International finals, and after that the U.S. representative's sash was changed to American Beauty instead United States.
+During the early 1960s, the United States was represented by a titleholder called 'Miss National Press Photographer'.
+From 1963 to 1967, the U.S. titleholder sent was called 'Miss American Beauty', and she was crowned few days before the Miss International finals.

-Since the Miss International Beauty Pageant moved to Japan in 1968.
-From 1968–1970, They invited Miss Welcome to Long Beach, which sponsored by the Junior Chamber of Commerce selected the winner to compete at Miss International in Japan.
+The Miss International Beauty Pageant moved to Japan in 1968.
+From 1968 to 1970, 'Miss Welcome to Long Beach', was invited to compete at Miss International in Japan.

-Alfred Patricelli of Bridgeport, Connecticut, who was the executive director of the Miss World USA were asked to selected contestants.
-From 1971–1976, he handpicked the representatives from their lists of Miss World USA contestants.
-However, he organized the Miss International USA pageant only 2 times, which was held in 1973 and 1975.
+From 1971 to 1976, Alfred Patricelli, who was the executive director of the Miss World USA competition, was asked to select a U.S. titleholder to compete at Miss International from contestants at the Miss World USA contest.
+He organized the Miss International USA pageant only 2 times, 1973 and 1975.

-From 1977–1983, California Beauty Pageant Inc. lead by Leonard Stallcup were the license holders for Miss International.
-He organized Miss California International, and the winner every years will represent as American Beauty at Miss International.
+From 1977 to 1983, California Beauty Pageant Inc. led by Leonard Stallcup, was the license holder for the U.S. representative to Miss International.
+They organized Miss California International, and the winner every year represented the U.S. at Miss International as 'Miss American Beauty'.

-From 1984–1989, the Miss Universe organization were the license holders, and sent delegates from runner-up of Miss USA to Miss International.
-In 1987, the U.S. representative's sash was changed back to United States and USA respectively and continued to the present.
-It is unknown who was in charge of selecting the contestants from 1990–2006, but mostly they sent Californian girls to Japan.
+From 1984 to 1989, the Miss Universe organization was the license holder for the U.S. representative to Miss International, and sent runner-ups of Miss USA to Miss International.
+In 1987, the U.S. representative's sash was changed back to 'United States'.
+It is unknown who was in charge of selecting the contestants from 1990 to 2006, but, mostly Californian titleholders were sent to Japan.

-Currently, Harrison Productions, LLC is the license holders for Miss International in the United States since 2007 and the winner of the Miss U.S. International pageant will competes at the Miss International Beauty Pageant every years.
+Harrison Productions, LLC has been the license holder for Miss International in the United States since 2007 and the winner of the Miss U.S. International pageant competes at the Miss International Beauty Pageant every years.